AP FACT CHECK: Trump’s made-up claims of fake Georgia votes

 In the hourlong conversation Saturday with Georgia’s secretary of state, Brad Raffensperger, Trump suggested that the Republican “find” enough votes to hand Trump the victory.

 The Associated Press obtained the full audio of Trump’s conversation with Georgia officials from a person on the call.
-The AP is not publishing the full audio in keeping with its policy of not amplifying disinformation and unproven allegations.
+The AP has a policy of not amplifying disinformation and unproven allegations.
+The AP plans to post the full audio as it annotates a transcript with fact check material.

 A look at Trump's claims on the call and how they compare with reality: